bbunny27/ISACAOfficerOnboarding/README.md

 ### Learning Markdown
 Markdown is a powerful document notation tool.
 It has unique shorthands for **Bold** *Italic* ~Strikethrough~ and many other unique tools.
 ### JSON Requests
+JSON requests are HTTP requests using the JSON file format.
 ### Input Validation
 ### Postman Calls
 ### Object Orientation